OpenEvalProject/evals/manuscripts/elife-98704/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/98704/elife-98704-fig5-v1.jpg)

 **Figure 5.:** U-ExM of centrioles stained for monoE (GT335, cyan), CP110 (yellow) and SASS6 (magenta).
-(A) A prometaphase cell with centrioles formed de novo after centrinone washout (B) An anaphase cell with centrioles formed de novo (C) A prometaphase TUBD1 cell (-/-D) A telophase TUBD1 cell (-/-E) A prometaphase TUBE1 cell (-/-F) An anaphase TUBE1 cell.
+(A) A prometaphase cell with centrioles formed de novo after centrinone washout (B) An anaphase cell with centrioles formed de novo (C) A prometaphase TUBD1-/- cell (D) A telophase TUBD1-/- cell (E) A prometaphase TUBE1-/- cell (F) An anaphase TUBE1-/- cell.
 Scale bars: 1 um.
-Images were acquired with a Yokogawa CSU-W1 SoRA with 2.8 x relay.-/-
+Images were acquired with a Yokogawa CSU-W1 SoRA with 2.8 x relay.

 ## Discussion